 You see, it is not only Thailand and the Philippines that take pride in their white sand beaches.
 Vietnam has them as well.
 Good examples are the Mui Ne and Nha Trang.
 Both can actually rival the world’s best.
 These are already getting the attention they deserve.
 But still, compared to other beaches in other countries, the beaches in Vietnam are not overcrowded.

 Aside from these two destinations, if you want to enjoy island beaches, we suggest that you travel to Phu Quoc and Con Dao, as they have some of the best beaches in Vietnam.

 8. Hoi An

 Another famous UNESCO World Heritage Site in Vietnam is Hoi An.
 This one is commonly touted as the “Venice of Vietnam” due to its idyllic atmosphere and romantic aesthetics.
 Hoi An is downright picturesque.
 There’s no doubt about that.
-In fact, your trip in Vietnam will never be complete if you don’t set foot on this place.
+In fact, your trip to Vietnam will never be complete if you don’t set foot in this place.

 You can experience Vietnam by just visiting Hoi An.
 There are a plethora of specialties in Vietnam that are only offered here.
 Moreover, the White Rose Dumplings and Cao Lau are pretty much served here daily.

 9. Noodle Soups